GluuFederation/tutorials/cederling/react/react-cedarling-rbac-integration-authorization.md

 }
 ```

+Like we handled `Add` action, you can handle other actions and show hide components.

 ## Step 7: Protecting UI Components

 This `ProtectedSection` component is a React wrapper that controls access to UI components based on user authorization.
 It takes a resource ID and optional action ID, checks if the user has permission to access that resource using Cedar authorization, and either displays the protected content (children) if authorized or shows a fallback component (typically an error message) if access is denied.